MicrosoftDocs/memdocs/memdocs/intune/configuration/oemconfig-managed-home-screen-permissions-android.md

 ## Before you begin

 - This article creates OEMConfig configuration profile in Intune.
-Before you create OEMConfig profiles, review the [OEMConfig profiles in Microsoft Intune - Before you begin](android-oem-configuration-overview.md#before-you-begin) section for important information, as there's a 500 KB file size limit and other important information.
+Before you create OEMConfig profiles, review the [OEMConfig profiles in Microsoft Intune - Before you begin](android-oem-configuration-overview.md#before-you-begin) section for important information, as there's a 500-KB file size limit and other important information.
 - Devices must be MDM enrolled in Intune.
 - To configure this policy, at a minimum, sign into the Intune admin center with the **Policy and Profile manager** role.
 For more information on the built-in roles in Intune, go to [Role-based access control with Microsoft Intune](../fundamentals/role-based-access-control.md).